 Every nursing home in Maryland has a legal obligation to provide each patient with the highest level of care according to established standards of quality.
 Unfortunately, many nursing staff will fail to follow the traditional procedures and protocols that can lead to preventable accidents, injuries, and the development of life-threatening bedsores.

-If your loved one was injured while residing in Harford County nursing facility, contact the Maryland Nursing Home Law Center Attorneys now for help.
+If your loved one was injured while residing in Harford County nursing facility, contact our nursing home abuse affiliated attorneys in Maryland now for help.
 Our team of lawyers has successfully resolved many compensation cases just like yours, and we can help your family too.Lorien Bulle Rock

 This nursing home is a Medicare and Medicaid-participating "for profit" center providing cares and services to residents of Havre De Grace and Harford County, Maryland.
 The 78-certified bed nursing facility is located at:

 1501 Blenheim Farm Lane

 In addition to providing 24/7 skilled nursing care, Lorien Bulle Rock offers other services.
 Additional focused care includes adult outpatient therapy, long term care, respite care, hospice, IV (intravenous) therapy, and subacute and rehab.Financial Penalties and Violations

 Both the federal government and the state of Maryland have the legal responsibility to levy monetary fines or deny payments through Medicare if a nursing home has violated established rules and regulations that harm or could have harmed residents.